Bouncing and collapsing universes dual to late-time cosmological models: Summary and discussion

 A robust conformal correspondence between the Einstein and Jordan frames should provide a regular map between cosmological perturbations therein.
-We investigate whether the dual bouncing universe description of the standard cosmology is robust against linear perturbations.
-To see this, we numerically solve scalar metric perturbations in both the conformal frames.
+We investigate whether the dual bouncing and collapsing universe description of the standard cosmology is robust against linear perturbations.
+The conformal correspondence is found to be stable as long as the Einstein frame scalar field's equation of state satisfies $w_\varphi>-1$.

+To see this explicitly, we primarily consider the example of the concordance field in the Einstein frame.
+We numerically solve scalar metric perturbations in both the conformal frames.
 The Einstein frame solutions are then transported to the Jordan frame, using the linear order conformal map.
 These are compared with the Jordan frame perturbations, directly obtained in the Jordan frame.
 The solutions of the Jordan frame perturbations in these two cases are in agreement.
-Therefore, the conformal duality between the late-time physical universe and the bouncing Brans-Dicke Jordan frame universe is shown to be stable under linear perturbations.
+Therefore, in this case the conformal duality between the late-time physical universe and the bouncing Brans-Dicke Jordan frame universe is shown to be stable under linear perturbations.
+The same analysis is performed for another example, where the Einstein frame is governed by a quintessence field with logarithmic equation of state.
+The corresponding Jordan frame undergoes a collapse and then contracts indefinitely.
+The results here also indicate that the conformal correspondence between the perturbations in the two frames behave regularly, even as the Jordan frame scale factor $a \to 0$.